lifelong-learning-systems/tella/docs/ABOUT.rst

                             The curriculum rng seed to use for reproducibility. (default: None) --agent-config AGENT_CONFIG
+                            Optional path to agent config file. (default: None) --curriculum-config CURRICULUM_CONFIG
-                            Optional path to agent config file. (default: None) --curriculum {...}
+                            Optional path to curriculum config file. (default: None) --curriculum {...}
                             Curriculum name for registry. (default: None)

 All the curriculums registered with tella are listed in the help.

+Experiments run in tella are monitored by `l2logger <https://github.com/darpa-l2m/l2logger>`_.
-The l2logger output by default is stored in your current directory in ``logs``.
+The l2logger output by default is stored relative your current directory in ``./logs/``.
 This can be set with the ``--log-dir`` argument.

 For reproducing behavior, use the ``--agent-seed``  and ``--curriculum-seed`` arguments.